wombleton/gitlaw-nz/acts/C/Criminal Disclosure Act 2008.md

     *   (c) contain written evidence indicating that the defendant has made reasonable efforts to obtain the information from the person or agency that the defendant alleges holds the information.

-    (4) The defendant must give a copy of the application to the prosecutor, and the prosecutor must be allowed a reasonable time to make written submissions to the Court concerning the application.
+    (4) The defendant must give a copy of the application to the prosecutor, and the prosecutor must be allowed a reasonable time to make written submissions to the court concerning the application.

-    (5) The Court may seek and consider written submissions from the person or agency that the defendant alleges holds the information or any other person or agency that the Court believes would have knowledge of the existence of the information, its whereabouts, and its likely relevance to the proceedings.
+    (5) The court may seek and consider written submissions from the person or agency that the defendant alleges holds the information or any other person or agency that the court believes would have knowledge of the existence of the information, its whereabouts, and its likely relevance to the proceedings.

+    Section 24(1): replaced, on 1 July 2013, by [section 8][59] of the Criminal Disclosure Amendment Act 2011 (2011 No 86).

 ##### 25 Determination of application for non-party disclosure hearing

-*   If a defendant makes an application in accordance with [section 24][30], the Court may grant the application if---
+*   If a defendant makes an application in accordance with [section 24][31], the court may grant the application if---

     *   (a) it is satisfied that all or part of the information that the defendant seeks---